How to Recycle Your Electronics Properly to Fight E-Waste

 If you’re like most people, you probably have old electronics somewhere in your house.
-According to a World Economic Forum report, every person in the US generates around 44 pounds of e-waste annually.
+According to a World Economic Forum report, the US generates around 44 million tons of e-waste annually.
 That’s a whole lot of electronics that don’t have to end up in a landfill.
 If you don’t want to throw your electronics in the trash, here’s how to recycle your devices properly.

 What Is E-Waste?

 E-waste (an abbreviation of electronic waste) is a collective term for discarded electrical devices, such as old TVs, computers, cell phones, speakers, home appliances, and anything with a cord, plug, or battery.